abikirkham/the-soul-train/README.md

 ## Accessibility

-Utilise the Wave Accessibility tool for ongoing development and final testing.
-Concentrate on the following criteria:
+By utilising the Wave Accessibility tool for ongoing development and final testing, used for the below:

 1. Ensure all forms have associated labels or appropriate aria-labels.
 2. Validate that color contrasts meet the minimum ratios outlined in WCAG 2.1 Contrast Guidelines.